Disciple versus Christian: What we are

 Matthew 17:24, “When they came to Capernaum, those who collected the two-drachma tax came to Peter and said, ‘Does your teacher not pay the two-drachma tax?’”
 [It was this tax that was commanded in the Law of Moses to support the work at the temple.]
 “He [Peter] said, ‘Yes’ [Yeah, He pays the tax.]
 And when he came into the house, Jesus spoke to him first, saying, ‘What do you think, Simon?
 From whom do the kings of the earth collect customs or poll-tax, from their sons or from strangers?’
 26 When Peter said, “From strangers,” Jesus said to him, ‘Then the sons are exempt.’”
 Jesus is explaining that as the Son of God He’s actually exempt from having to pay the tax.
 The command to give that tax doesn’t apply to Him. v27, “However, so that we do not offend them, go to the sea and throw in a hook, and take the first fish that comes up; and when you open its mouth, you will find a shekel.
 Take that and give it to them for you and Me.”
 So Jesus pays the tax even though He’s not obligated to, and He wanted Peter to understand why: so that we do not offend.
 When you offend people, you lose credibility and influence with those people.

 I Corinthians 9:19-22, “19 For though I am free from all men, I have made myself a slave to all, so that I may win more.
-20 To the Jews I became as a Jew [when he is with the jews, he conforms to their preferences; he’s not going to eat a pork chop in front of them] , so that I might win Jews; … 21 to those who are without law, as without law, though not being without the law of God but under the law of Christ, so that I might win those who are without law.[he will conform to the customs and culture of the Gentiles too] 22 To the weak I became weak, that I might win the weak [they may have problems with their conscious; not knowing what’s really right and wrong, etc.]; I have become all things to all men, so that I may by all means save some[so he can be closer with them, have more influence with them]”.
+20 To the Jews I became as a Jew [when he is with the jews, he conforms to their preferences; he’s not going to eat a pork chop in front of them] , so that I might win Jews; … 21 to those who are without law, as without law, though not being without the law of God but under the law of Christ, so that I might win those who are without law.[he will conform to the customs and culture of the Gentiles too] 22 To the weak I became weak, that I might win the weak [they may have conscience issues with matters, not knowing what’s really right and wrong in the matter.
+He’s not going to make them uncomfortable by doing things they’re not sure is right.]; I have become all things to all men, so that I may by all means save some[so he can be closer with them, have more influence with them]”.

 I Corinthians 10:32-33, “31 Whether, then, you eat or drink or whatever you do, do all to the glory of God.
 32 Give no offense either to Jews or to Greeks or to the church of God; 33 just as I also please all men in all things, not seeking my own profit but the profit of the many, so that they may be saved.”.